nationalarchives/tna-judgments-parser/backlog/README.md

 - `Jurisdictions` - Jurisdictions to be added as `uk:jurisdiction` elements in the xml.
 This can be blank, a single item or a comma seperated list in quotes (e.g. `"jurisdiction1,jurisdiction2"`)
 - `webarchiving` - Link to the webarchive for this judgment

-**Note**: Column names are case-sensitive.
-If required columns are missing, the system will throw a validation error listing the missing columns.
+**Note**: If required columns are missing, the system will throw a validation error listing the missing columns.

 #### CSV Line Example